Massage mobile apps continue to grow rapidly in the U.S. and across the globe.

 The on-demand economy, which includes such businesses as massage and other health services, taxi-like driving, grocery delivery and many others, has more than 22.4 million users spending almost $58 billion annually, according to Harvard Business Reports, and growth in this business sector is expected to grow.

-As technology continues to evolve, massage, as well as other wellness services on demand, will continue to represent an opportunity for massage therapists whose skills and characteristics are suited to working in this challenging and rewarding arena.
+As technology continues to evolve, on-demand sessions will continue to represent an opportunity for massage therapists whose skills and characteristics are suited to working for massage app companies.

 About the Author